 Teachers, foster carers, healthcare professionals and other individuals in a position of trust are increasingly being prosecuted for sexual offences.
-Between 2013-2014, the NSPCC reported that over 180 children in England and Wales claimed someone in a position of trust sexually abused them.
+In 2011/2012 1290 offences were recorded where a child complained that someone in a position of trust sexually abused them.
 In recent years, the media have also provided increasing coverage of such cases, for example:

 - In 2012, the historical sexual offences of Jimmy Savile included claims he had used his status as a celebrity and charity fundraiser to sexually abuse up to 60 seriously ill patients, some only eight years old, at Stoke Mandeville Hospital.
 There is evidence that some of the hospital staff knew about his conduct but failed to take any action.

 - In 2014, Dr Myles Bradbury was sentenced to 22 years in jail for committing 25 sexual offences.
 These included 6 counts of sexual assault against patients with serious diseases such as leukaemia and 13 counts of engaging in sexual activity with a child.
 Bradbury also admitted three counts of causing or inciting a child to engage in sexual activity, one count of voyeurism and two counts of making indecent images of a child.
 He possessed more than 16,000 indecent images of children and had accessed indecent images of children online.

 - In 2015, there was the case of Bill Rathbone, a father who was an award-winning foster carer.
 He had been honoured on the talk show Trisha for fostering over 70 children.
 He was convicted of a string of sex offences against young girls in his care while his wife turned a blind eye.
 In May 2015, he was convicted of 14 child sex abuse charges and sentenced to 13 years and six months in prison.